-Julie Reece, school leader of the project based at Birdwood High School, first began to take students to the Western Front while she was teaching at Mt.
+Julie Reece first took students to the Western Front while was teaching at Mt.
 Barker High School.
 Her first trip was in 2001 and the second in 2004.
-It was on the second trip that a student, Donna Handke, first commemorated a Ngarrindjeri soldier, Rufus Rigney, at a special ceremony in Harlebeke New British Cemetery in Belgium.
-Donna had collected soil from the Lakes and Coorong region that was Rufus' home.
-With special dispensation from the European Parliament, Donna was able to leave that soil at Rufus' grave.
+It was on the second tour ‘Remembrance 2004’, that student, Donna Mellors (nee Handke), first commemorated a Ngarrindjeri soldier, Rufus Rigney, at a special ceremony in Harlebeke New British Cemetery in Belgium.
+Donna collected soil from the Lakes and Coorong region that was Rufus' home and with special dispensation from the European Parliament, Donna was able to leave that soil at Rufus' grave.
 She then collected some of the soil from his grave to bring back to Australia.

 In another moving ceremony on the 23rd April 2005, this soil was spread over the land and waters of Rufus' birthplace.

 This ceremony gained significant national media attention through the ABC ‘7.30 Report’ and sparked the idea of sending students from the Lakes and Coorong region to the Western Front to commemorate the soldiers who left from there to fight in the First World War, never to return.
 ‘Connecting Spirits’ was born.
 The late Matt Rigney, Ngarrindjeri Elder, was responsible for coming up with the term ‘Connecting Spirits’, which was adopted as the project's title.
 We owe him a great deal and Matt is greatly missed by the members of the project.